MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements.md

 - Make sure the host servers have at least 50-100 GB of free space to create the Network Controller VMs.

 - You must download a virtual hard disk of the Azure Stack HCI operating system to use for the SDN infrastructure VMs (Network Controller, Software Load Balancer, Gateway).
-For instructions on how download the VHDX file, see [Download the VHDX file](../../includes/hci-download-vhdx.md).
+For download instructions, see [Download the VHDX file](../deploy/sdn-wizard.md#download-the-vhdx-file).

 For more information about preparing for using SDN in Azure Stack HCI, see [Plan a Software Defined Network infrastructure](plan-software-defined-networking-infrastructure.md) and [Plan to deploy Network Controller](../concepts/network-controller.md).